 Just 150 km away from the heart of Melbourne, Phillip Island is a popular destination in Victoria.
 In this true nature reserve you can observe the popular little penguins as well as many sea lions, koalas, and other animals.
 Paradoxically, this little island is also the venue for a Grand Prix track for spectacular motorcycle championships.

 Drive to the top of Port Phillip Bay before taking the ferry to Queenscliff.
 Sorrento is located on a promontory and surrounded by the sea.
 Therefore, there are beautiful beaches.
-However, Sorrento is particularly interesting because it lies in the heart of the little-known “Great Barrier Reef of the South“.
+However, Sorrento is fascinating because it lies in the heart of the little-known “Great Barrier Reef of the South“.
 A trip out to sea is mandatory.
 The program includes watching dolphins, snorkelling and swimming with seals.
 The seals live on artificial islands created specifically for them.
 They will be entertaining you the whole time and will remain an unforgettable memory.
 WaterMaarq offers eco-conscious tours with a limited number (maximum 12) of people.

 #Bonus: Great Ocean Road